 2 Make Old Bay sauce: Melt the butter in a small pot and whisk in the Old Bay and lemon juice.
 Let it cool enough to feel lukewarm.

-4 Take the wings out of the oven and switch it to broil.
+5 Broil: Take the wings out of the oven and turn on the broiler.
 Set a rack about 6 inches under the broiler.
-Turn the wings over and broil for 3-4 minutes, or until they are nicely browned.
+Turn the wings over on the baking sheet and put under the broiler for 3-4 minutes, or until they are nicely browned.

 6 To serve, toss in the remaining sauce and set on a plate.
 Dust with more Old Bay and serve with your favorite cocktail sauce.